dgaspard/biased-cli/README.md

 - **Knowledge Base**: Centralizes business knowledge for team reference
 - **Dashboard Integration**: Ready for hosting on the BIASED dashboard

+### `biased updateKnowledge`
+Convert business documentation in `biased/docs` into an AI-ready knowledge base in `biased/knowledge`.
+AI Agents and CI/CD pipelines will ignore the docs directory.
+Agent will reference files in the knowledge folder for context.
+This command is run automatically when you run `biased init`.

+**Features:**
+- Converts Word (.docx), PowerPoint (.pptx), PDF (.pdf), Excel (.xlsx), and Text files to Markdown
+- Creates metadata placeholders for binary assets (images, etc.)
+- Synchronizes changes (updates modified files, removes deleted ones)
+- Generates a summary of your knowledge base

 ## Getting Started

 After initializing BIASED in your project: